- Arts and Design»

 - Practice makes perfect: Play around with the various loop shapes and sizes and just make a number of chain stitches.
 This way you'll not only get the hang of how to make a really nice chain stitch, but you'll also learn how to make different looks with this stitch.

-- For this tutorial I used a piece of floss with all six strands.
+- For this tutorial, I used a piece of floss with all six strands.
 If you use fewer strands, you can create a more defined look.

 - If you're having trouble making your loops the same size, you can use a small, wooden dowel (sold in most craft stores.)
-As you're pulling your thread to create your loop, you can thread the dowel into the loop so that the loop is no larger or smaller than the diameter of the dowel.
+As you're pulling your thread to create your loop, you can thread the dowel through the loop so that the loop is no larger or smaller than the diameter of the dowel.
 You can pull the dowel out when your loop reaches the desired size and reuse it for the next loop.

 - If you pull on your loops to stretch them out before starting your next loop, you can create skinny, less loopy chain stitches.
 Likewise, you can press your loops into a rounder shape with your fingers before making your next loop to make very loopy, thicker, and more defined looking stitches.